local-minimum/fseq/doc/source/c3se_python_course.rst

   both encoders and format detectors on one side as well as post-processing classes on the other.

-  The class can do several parts in parallell:
+  The class can do several parts in parallel:

     - Reading data from file